peter-conalgo/freesurface/README.md

 This project is a way for the world to just plain and simple say, MAKE THIS FOR US!

+By getting new curious folks to take part in it directly through the world's largest open source platform we may be able to get a few more perspectives wandering around here.
+There are a lot of professionals out there who could easily pick up a few new habbits to take part in it all.

 ### A single human being expressed this one day, which led to other things, which led to this project.

 > Please note that this is just one perspective.
 This part will eventually go away, it's just a seed.
 What